All Episodes

 Okay.

-And it took me well, probably 20, 25 years of pretty substantial reading to by the time I given myself a scholastic education, a true education and true Western philosophy rooted in Aristotle, rooted in uh, you know, I did the I I studied the elements, Euclid's elements on my own.
+And it took me probably 20, 25 years of pretty substantial reading to, by the time I'd given myself a scholastic education, a true education in true Western philosophy rooted in Aristotle.

-It just wants me to be a cob in the wheel, and I opted out, joined the marine corps, had a great time in Okinawa as a hospital coron with you know, battlefield medic, you know, and then I got out, got a different job, worked for a while, and then ultimately I went into business for myself, and then I got involved in farming.
+And I opted out, joined the Marine Corps, had a great time in Okinawa as a hospital corn with a battlefield medic, and then I got out, got a different job, worked for a while, and then ultimately I went into business for myself.

-And uh, I've always been a very, very, very hands-on person, but I think that that's the nature of a well-rounded man.
+But I think that that's the nature of a well-rounded man.

 He's high reason.

-Okay, he contemplates the eternal.
+He contemplates the eternal.

-And I I thought they they nailed that the soundtrack, they nailed the visual flavor of everything.
+They nailed the visual flavor of everything.

-The acting was out was outstanding.
+The acting was out, was outstanding.

-Okay, so and that's what they did with the movies.
+So, and that's what they did with the movies.

 They, for instance, they left out Tom Bombadil and Goldberry, his wife, because nobody's ever known who they are until now.